R for Biologists course

 Opening an RStudio session launches it from a specific location.
 This is the ‘working directory’.

 R looks in the working directory by default to read in data and save files.
 You can find out what the working directory is by using the command getwd().
 This shows you the path to your working directory in the console.
 It will be in this format: /path/to/working/directory (Mac) or C:\path\to\working\directory (Windows).
-We recommend your data and R scripts in the same directory.
+We recommend keeping your data and R scripts in the same directory.

 Your turn 1.4: Save the script you created in the previous section as intro.R in this directory.
 You can do this by clicking on File > Save and the default location should be the current working directory (e.g. Intro_R_course).